 It’s found in my Free Resource Library…grab your copy today!

-Finding the best exercise routines over 50 is a personal decision, based on your overall health, lifestyle and preferences.
+Finding the best exercises for a 55 year old woman, or 60, or 65, is a personal decision, based on your overall health, lifestyle and preferences.
 If you have a spouse , partner or best buddy, and you have a wonderful fitness plan that makes you both happy, that’s awesome!

 When we were first married, my husband and I loved to workout together, but he was a runner and I was a slow jogger.
 So we’d go our own way for that part of the exercise.
 Still, we were committed and would encourage each other.
 It was great.